Introduction

 Notes on usage rights (how the image may be used) should be provided in the "Rights Usage Terms" field.

-this field is limited by the IIM format to about 128 characters.
+This field is limited by the IIM format to about 128 characters.
 In XMP there is effectively no character limit.

 Indicate the owner or owners of the copyright in the image, using name and identifier.
 Note that Copyright Owner, Image Creator, Image Source and Licensor may be the same or different entities.